bliits/Fetal_ECG_Extraction/README.md

 Main points:

-•	Applied ICA (Independent Component Analysis), PCA (Principal Component Analysis) and SVD (Singular Value Decomposition) to process abdominal signals and extract fetal ECG signal \ maternal signal component.
+•	Applied ICA (Independent Component Analysis), PCA (Principal Component Analysis) and SVD (Singular Value Decomposition) decomposition methods to process abdominal signals and extract fetal ECG signal \ maternal signal component.

 •	Used adaptive filtering to reduce the influence of the maternal signal component in the fetal ECG signal.